 - Thirdly and finally, the Court considered the four year duration of the restraint which was the maximum period prescribed by the definition of Restraint Period.

-Justice McDonald found the four year restraint period to be reasonable, on the basis of several factors, including; the length of time Mr Palmer had worked at Southern Cross and his designation in the Agreement as a ‘Key Employee’; the substantial amount of consideration paid in return for the acceptance of the restraint; that Mr Palmer’s company freely entered the Agreement; and that Mr Palmer had signed a one year employment contract with Southern Cross such that the restraint would not in practice operate until June 2017.
+Justice McDonald found the four year restraint period to be reasonable, on the basis of several factors, including; the length of time the employee had worked at Southern Cross and his designation in the Agreement as a ‘Key Employee’; the substantial amount of consideration paid in return for the acceptance of the restraint; that the employee’s company freely entered the Agreement; and that Mr Palmer had signed a one year employment contract with Southern Cross such that the restraint would not in practice operate until June 2017.

 - Restraint clauses are increasingly being litigated and enforced by courts which demonstrates that they are an effective way to protect your business.
 However, it is important that you ensure that the restraint clauses are well drafted, as the most common challenge to a restraint is that the drafting is unclear and uncertain and therefore the restraint is unenforceable.